vectara/vectara-docs/www/docs/api-reference/indexing-apis/replace-document-metadata.md

 useful when you want to reset or standardize metadata fields for a document.

-Replacing document metadata ensures that only the fields specified in the new metadata object are retained, and all existing metadata fields are replaced.
+Replacing document metadata ensures that only the fields specified in the new metadata object are retained, and all previous metadata fields are replaced.

 This operation is particularly helpful for maintaining metadata consistency or when significant changes are required in a document's metadata.